Hiking advice for the West of Ireland

-The first piece of hiking advice for solo walking or hiking in the beautiful outdoors of Mayo and Connemara is to plan ahead and let somebody know exactly where you are going and roughly when you plan to be back.
+The first piece of hiking advice for solo walking or hiking in the beautiful outdoors of Mayo and Connemara is to plan ahead and let somebody know exactly where you are going, what your route is and roughly when you plan to be back.
 Be sure they understand this information and know how to communicate it effectively to Mountain Rescue, if required.
-If you are going into the mountains, it is always better to go with somebody else, plus a fully charged mobile phone along with your map and compass that you know how to use.
+If you are going into the mountains, it is always better to go with somebody else, plus a fully charged mobile phone and spare power pack, along with your map and compass that you know how to use.

 Here is some hiking advice for when you are out hiking / hillwalking in Mayo and Connemara.